-When the ARD Committee determines that a residential placement is necessary for FAPE, the ARD Committee must list the services in the IEP which the District is unable to provide and which the residential facility will provide, document the appropriateness of the facility, and verify during the initial ARD meeting and each subsequent annual ARD meeting that the facility meets minimum standards for health and safety, is needed, appropriate, and the LRE for the student.
+When the ARD Committee determines that a residential placement is necessary for FAPE, the ARD Committee must list the services in the IEP which the District is unable to provide and which the residential facility will provide, document the appropriateness of the facility, and verify during the initial ARD Committee meeting and each subsequent annual ARD Committee meeting that the nonpublic or non-District operated day program remains necessary, appropriate, and the student's least restrictive environment.
 The ARD Committee must also establish, in writing, criteria and estimated timelines for the student's return to the District.